Take This Road Trip On Michigan’s Upper Peninsula

 Summer is the best time to visit when the weather is nice and warm.
 It is also especially scenic in the fall when the leaves change colors and in the spring when you can see blooming wildflowers.

-We mapped out the best road trip on the Upper Peninsula below.
-Plan your own travels on RV Trip Wizard to find more great campgrounds, RV parks, and other points of interest.
+We mapped out the best road trip on the Upper Peninsula of Michigan.
+Plan your own travels on RV Trip Wizard and with the RV LIFE App to find more great campgrounds, RV parks, and other points of interest.

 1. Straits State Park